vuestorefront/vue-storefront/packages/core/docs/getting-started/project-structure.md

 * **middleware.config.js** and **nuxt.config.js** configurations file are described in detail in the [Configuration](./configuration.html) document.

 Some integrations can have slightly different structures, with more or fewer files and directories.
-For more information, refer to the Nuxt.js documentation linked above and integration documentation.
+For more information, refer to the Nuxt.js documentation linked above and the integration documentation.

 ## What's next